Bitcoin-Zambia/bitdevs-zambia/_posts/2025-06-28-socratic-seminar-3.md

 ## Announcements

+Please join us for our next Socratic Seminar.
+A special thank you to our sponsors [Bitcoin Zambia](https://bitcoinzambia.org/) and [Wallet of Satoshi ](https://www.walletofsatoshi.com/) for food, refreshments and event space.

 Ready to level up your Bitcoin game?
 Join BitDevs for a hands-on, high-energy session at AfricaWorks Lusaka, where we’ll dive into setting up your very own Mutinynet Lightning node and a simple Bitcoin wallet (demo by VOLTAGE).
 Whether you’re a Bitcoin newbie or a seasoned Bitcoiner, this is your chance to get practical, ask questions, and connect with fellow enthusiasts.